 SEO: Yoast blog, SEO for images, beginner’s guide to Yoast SEO.
 Also check out Moz, Pat Flynn’s Smart Passive Income, and Neil Patel for SEO/marketing tips.
 Read on Moz about Domain Authority and the importance of backlinks

 Social media: don’t look at me!
 See Slaying Social

-Disclaimer: every link on this page to Bluehost, Siteground, InMotion, WP Engine, Tailwind, and Mailchimp is an affiliate link.
+Disclaimer: the links on this page to Siteground, WP Engine, Tailwind, and Mailchimp are affiliate links.
 If you click on one of those links and sign up, I will receive a commission from them at no extra cost to you.
 If you’ve found this page useful, please consider signing up via one of my links; many thanks in advance should you choose to do so.